PepCodes/RGUI-Themes/README.md

 	</tbody>
 </table>

-There's only two at the moment, but more may come as I get the ideas and the motivation.
+There's only a few at the moment, but more may come as I get the ideas and the motivation.

 ## Known Compatibility Issues
 <b>Nintendo 2DS/3DS Family</b>